chriscasano/multi-region-dad-jokes/README.md

-# Webinar: CockroachDB Multi-Region Local Development
+# Webinar: CockroachDB Multi-Region Tutorial using `cockroach demo`

-A quick tutorial on how to create and develop multi-region applications on your local desktop.
+A quick tutorial on how to create, develop and test multi-region applications on your local desktop.

 ## Install Cockroach

 [Install Cockroach](https://www.cockroachlabs.com/docs/v21.1/install-cockroachdb-mac)

-## Create A Simulated Multi-Region on Your Laptop
+## Create A Simulated Multi-Region Cluster On Your Laptop

-Create a 9 node multi region cluster
+Create a 9 node multi region cluster with one command.
+That's right, one command sets up and entire multi-region cluster for you to test on!

 ```bash
 cockroach demo --global --nodes 9 --empty
 ```

+Once executed, you will have a SQL command shell to work from which will connect you to node 1 in the cluster.

+## Explore the Cluster

 Open the Admin UI url that displays under "Connection Parameters" -> "(webui)".
 It should look like: "http://127.0.0.1:8080/demologin?password=demo11449&username=demo"